thelezend/shyft-rs-sdk/README.md

 # Shyft Rust SDK

 Shyft SDK is a Rust library for interacting with the [Shyft API](https://docs.shyft.to/), providing basic functionalities to fetch transaction history and parsed transaction details.

-New api requests will be added based on future needs.
+> **IMPORTANT: This is not an official SDK.
+It is a personal project for learning Rust and API development.
+The included endpoints are primarily for personal use in my own projects and may not cover all features of the Shyft API.
+However, contributions are welcome!**

 ## Features